GoofyOzy4/xdroid-a3core-gsi/README.md

-# xdroid rom(GSI-TrebleDroid) - for Samsung A03 core (a3core).
+# xdroid rom(treble) - for Samsung A03 Core (a3core).
+## Maintained as device community/unofficially by Goofy_Ozy4.
 **xdroid GSI** *(By ItzKaguya)*, which is adapted **specifically** for **Samsung A03 Core**.
-###### Maintained as device community/unnoficially by Goofy_Ozy4.
+## Disclaimer: I am not responsible for any damage, bootloops, or bricked devices caused by using this GSI.
+Proceed at your own risk.
-## what is xdroid ? :
+# what is xdroid ? :
 xdroid is an **AOSP-based custom Android ROM** which is focusing on simple and minimalism while keeping the **smoothness and optimization provided by AOSP**.
 ###### Link for [Official xdroidoss Github](https://github.com/xdroid-oss) here.
-## Disclaimer: I am not responsible for any damage, bootloops, or bricked devices caused by using this GSI.
-Proceed at your own risk.
 ## Documentation
 **I am not the maintainer of the GSI itself**, I am an **unofficial maintainer of the device for which I am working**, I left the GSI maintainer next to mine.
 **I will update this fork, along with my AIO module for optimization** *(if necessary)*. **A huge thank you to all the people I tagged below**.